gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 the cleft in the tree, just above your head?
 Yes?
 Good.
 Erileine, pass me the case.
 Can you wedge it in?  *La*, no, higher than that.
 Don't be so gentle, it isn't silk.
 Good.
 Now my sword.
-This you can be gentle with---we're a thousand gallops and a hundred years away from anyone who could make another like it."
+This you can be gentle with–we're a thousand gallops and a hundred years away from anyone who could make another like it."

 The Starboard Town militia ambushed them a hundred strides later, where the road snake around the remains of a long-ago landslide.